cea-hpc/modules/doc/source/module.rst

  Unload all loaded *modulefiles*.

- When the :option:`--force` option is set, also unload modulefiles that are depended by unloadable modules.
+ When the :option:`--force` option is set, also unload `sticky modules`_ and modulefiles that are depended by non-unloadable modules.

  .. only:: html